Frequently Asked Questions

 Why did you decide to make your product organic?

-We developed our Certified Organic beverages using organic alcohol, organic natural flavors and other organic ingredients because we know that today’s consumers are more careful than ever about what they put in their bodies.
+We know that today’s consumers are more careful than ever about what they put in their bodies.
 This is why we provide full transparency about our ingredients on every Crook & Marker can.

-We are committed to using as many organic ingredients as possible to produce high-quality alcoholic beverages, while supporting responsible and sustainable farming practices.
-Our global supply chain carefully sources organic ingredients that meet our rigorous standards for producing exceptionally flavorful and colorful beverages that are perfectly sweet with zero sugar.
+We are committed to using as many organic ingredients as possible to produce high-quality cocktails, while supporting responsible and sustainable farming practices.
+Our global supply chain carefully sources organic ingredients that meet our rigorous standards for producing exceptionally flavorful and colorful cocktails that are perfectly sweet with zero sugar.
 We proudly display the USDA Organic seal to reflect this mission.

-To make our organic BaseBrew® alcohol, we use cassava root extract, ancient grains and other ingredients that are only grown on organic farms and processed in an organic brewery.
+To make our Organic Supergrain Alcohol, we use cassava root extract, ancient grains and other ingredients that are only grown on organic farms, manufactured by organic-compliant partners and processed in an organic brewery.
 These ingredients are free from toxic insecticides, herbicides, fungicides, fertilizers and other synthetic chemicals that can pose health risks when ingested frequently.
-In addition, the U.S. Department of Agriculture requires that certified organic alcohol must use production methods and ingredients without residues that can potentially pollute air, soil and water.
+In addition, the U.S. Department of Agriculture requires that certified organic products must use production methods and ingredients without residues that can potentially pollute air, soil and water.

 How does Crook & Marker make a naturally gluten-free beverage?

-Crook & Marker is made exclusively from naturally gluten-free ingredients, including the organic ancient grains (quinoa, amaranth and millet) and cassava root extract used to make our organic BaseBrew® alcohol.
-In addition, our beverages are tested and confirmed to be gluten-free by a third-party laboratory.
-Some foods and beverages claim to be “crafted to remove gluten,” but check the fine print: sometimes it still states “this product may contain gluten.”
+Our cocktails are made exclusively from naturally gluten-free ingredients, including the organic ancient grains (quinoa, amaranth and millet) and cassava root extract used to make our Organic Supergrain Alcohol.
+Some foods and beverages are labeled as “crafted to remove gluten,” but check the fine print: sometimes it still states “this product may contain gluten.”
 No fine print here.

-Do Crook & Marker beverages use genetically modified organisms (GMOs)?
+Do Crook & Marker cocktails use genetically modified organisms (GMOs)?

-Yes, Crook & Marker beverages are certified kosher through the Orthodox Union.
-Look for the circle U symbol near the UPC barcode on our cans and on the bottom of our packages.
+Yes, our cocktails are certified kosher through the Orthodox Union.
+Look for the Ⓤ symbol near the nutrition facts on our cans and on the bottom of our packages.

-Are Crook & Marker beverages keto diet friendly?
+Are Crook & Marker cocktails keto diet friendly?

-Each can (one 11.5-ounce serving) contains 3 grams of total carbohydrates and zero net carbohydrates (net carbs)*.
-Net carbs represent the total carbohydrate content of Crook & Marker drinks minus the grams of carbohydrates from organic erythritol (one of the sweeteners from natural sources used in our beverages) because erythritol is not metabolized by your body and carbs from erythritol have no calories or effect on your blood sugar.
-You should consult your physician or dietician before starting or modifying any diet, particularly a complicated one such as a ketogenic diet, and for advice on whether our beverages are appropriate for your diet because Crook & Marker drinks are not intended for weight control.
+Each serving of our canned cocktails (one 11.5 oz. can) and bottled Margarita cocktails (4.2 fl. oz) contains 1g of carbohydrates or less.
+You should consult your physician or dietician before starting or modifying any diet, particularly a complicated one such as a ketogenic diet, and for advice on whether our beverages are appropriate for your diet because Crook & Marker cocktails are not intended for weight control.

-How can Crook & Marker drinks have zero sugar if they contain alcohol?
+How can Crook & Marker cocktails have zero sugar if they contain alcohol?

 Although sugar is needed to create alcohol, that doesn’t mean all alcoholic beverages have to contain sugar.
 Alcohol is created by using yeast to ferment sources of sugar, such as grapes for wine or barley for beer.
-To make our organic BaseBrew® alcohol, we ferment simple carbohydrates extracted from our ancient grains and cassava root.
+To make our Organic Supergrain Alcohol, we ferment simple carbohydrates extracted from our organic ingredients including ancient grains and cassava root.
 All of the sugar is converted or removed, leaving our finely filtered and perfectly polished organic alcohol.
-Alcoholic beverage makers are not required to disclose sugar content on their product labels, so you may not always know exactly how much sugar is in other drinks.
-Crook & Marker beverages are sweetened with organic stevia leaf extract and organic erythritol, which are derived from natural sources — allowing us to deliver great taste with zero sugar.
+Most alcoholic beverage makers are not required to disclose sugar content on their product labels, so you may not always know exactly how much sugar is in other drinks.
+Our cocktails are sweetened with organic stevia leaf extract, which is derived from natural sources — allowing us to deliver great taste with zero sugar.

 Why do sugars in alcoholic drinks matter?

-In many beers, flavored alcoholic beverages, wines and cocktails, sugar contributes the most calories to drinks (after alcohol) and most nutritionists agree that excess sugar intake results in long-term increased risk of weight gain and obesity.
-It’s relatively easy to tell the sugar content of wine simply by tasting it, but it’s more difficult to avoid sugary beers and other flavored malt beverages.
-Many beers contain non-sweet sugars like maltose or low-sweet sugars like glucose that can be masked by beer’s bitterness while still packing a significant caloric punch — and most beer labels don’t disclose their sugar levels or the sugar-laden ingredients added.
-That’s why we’re committed to being up front about the contents of Crook & Marker beverages.
+In many beers, flavored alcoholic beverages, wines and spirits-based cocktails, sugar contributes the most calories to drinks (after alcohol) and most nutritionists agree that excess sugar intake results in long-term increased risk of weight gain and obesity*.
+It’s relatively easy to tell the sugar content of wine simply by tasting it, but it’s more difficult to avoid sugary beers and other flavored alcoholic beverages that may contain sugar, simple syrup or other types of artificial sweeteners.
+Many beer and flavored alcoholic beverage labels don’t disclose their sweetener source, sugar levels or the sugar-laden ingredients added.
+That’s why we’re committed to being up front about the contents of our cocktails.

 What is organic stevia leaf extract?

 Organic stevia leaf extract comes from the leaves of the stevia plant, which is a member of the chrysanthemum family.
 To extract the plant’s naturally intense sweetness, stevia leaves are harvested, dried and then steeped in hot water (like making tea).
 The resulting liquid extract is then filtered and purified.
-Given that stevia leaf extract is over 200 times sweeter than sugar, only a tiny amount is used in Crook & Marker beverages.
+Given that stevia leaf extract is over 200 times sweeter than sugar, only a tiny amount is used in our cocktails.

 What is organic quinoa?

-One of the ancient grains used in Crook & Marker beverages, organic quinoa was a staple food for thousands of years in the Andes region of South America.
+One of the ancient grains used in our cocktails, organic quinoa was a staple food for thousands of years in the Andes region of South America.
 Historical evidence indicates that the peoples of the Andes began using quinoa in their diets between 3000 and 5000 B.C.E.
 It was one of just a few crops the ancient Incas cultivated at such high altitude.
 Often referred to as the “golden grain of the Andes,” quinoa is known for its adaptability to climate conditions and is a popular ingredient in modern cuisine worldwide.

 What is organic amaranth?

-Naturally gluten-free and high in protein, organic amaranth is one of the ancient grains used in Crook & Marker beverages.
+Naturally gluten-free, organic amaranth is one of the ancient grains used in our cocktails.
 Estimated to have been domesticated 6,000 to 8,000 years ago, amaranth was a native staple whole grain of the pre-Columbian South American Aztecs grown in the region of modern-day Peru.

 What is organic millet?

-Organic millet, a gluten-free, small-seeded grass, has been consumed for thousands of years and is now one of the ancient grains used in Crook & Marker beverages.
+Organic millet, a gluten-free, small-seeded grass, has been consumed for thousands of years and is now one of the ancient grains used in our cocktails.
 Millet was critical to the early development of many farming societies and different varieties are now grown around the world.
 Millet is prized for its ability to thrive in harsh weather conditions.

 What is organic cassava root?

-Organic cassava root extract is used to make the organic alcohol in Crook & Marker beverages.
+Organic cassava root extract is an ingredient used to make the organic alcohol in our cocktails.
 This ingredient comes from the brown-skinned tuberous root of the cassava plant, which has been grown for thousands of years in the tropical regions of South America.

 Does your Spiked Tea have caffeine?

 Yes.
-As Crook & Marker Spiked Tea is crafted from real brewed tea, our beverages contain minimal amounts of caffeine (less than 10 mg of natural caffeine per serving), or nearly a third of the caffeine in a cup of green tea.
+As our Spiked Iced Tea is crafted from real brewed tea, it contains minimal amounts of caffeine (less than 10 mg of natural caffeine per serving), or nearly a third of the caffeine in a cup of green tea.

 Is your Spiked Tea crafted from real tea?

 Yes.
-Crook & Marker Spiked Tea is crafted from real brewed tea and paired with organic, all natural fruit flavors.
+Our Spiked Iced Tea is crafted from real brewed tea.

 Does your Spiked Lemonade contain real lemon juice?

 Yes.
-Crook & Marker Spiked Lemonade is crafted from real lemon juice and paired with organic, all natural fruit flavors.
+Our Spiked Lemonade is crafted from real lemon juice.

-Where do the Crook & Marker beverage flavors come from?
+Where do the Crook & Marker cocktail flavors come from?
 Are they really “natural”?

-We use proprietary oils, resins and other extracts derived from natural plant sources to deliver the bold natural flavors found in Crook & Marker beverages.
-Our Certified USDA Organic beverages use only organic natural flavors.
+Our Certified USDA Organic cocktails use only organic natural flavors.
+We use proprietary oils, resins and other extracts derived from natural plant sources to deliver the bold flavors found in our cocktails.

 The term “natural flavors” has different meanings depending on whether beverages are Certified Organic.
 Under current government regulations, drinks that are not Certified Organic may include synthetic solvents, preservatives, and other additives or hidden ingredients bundled into a “natural flavor.”

-However, natural flavors in Certified Organic products — like Crook & Marker drinks — are subject to much stricter regulations.
+However, natural flavors in Certified Organic products — like Crook & Marker cocktails — are subject to much stricter regulations.
 For example, they cannot contain a long list of certain ingredients, including synthetic solvents and preservatives, and cannot use flavor extracts derived from genetically engineered crops.
-We are proud of the quality of the organic natural flavors that make Crook & Marker beverages so distinctively delicious.
+We are proud of the quality of the organic natural flavors that make Crook & Marker cocktails so distinctively delicious.

-Where do the colors of Crook & Marker drinks come from?
+Where do the colors of Crook & Marker cocktails come from?

-Are the colors of Crook & Marker drinks “certified colors”?
+Are the colors of Crook & Marker cocktails “certified colors”?

-Many beverages contain “certified colors,” which are synthetic color additives.
-Certified colors allowed by the U.S. Food & Drug Administration for use in beverages include synthetic substances such as Blue No. 1, Red No. 3, and Yellow No. 6 — you won’t find these in Crook & Marker drinks.
+No. Many beverages contain “certified colors,” which are synthetic color additives.
+Certified colors allowed by the U.S. Food & Drug Administration for use in beverages include synthetic substances such as Blue No. 1, Red No. 3, and Yellow No. 6 — you won’t find these in Crook & Marker cocktails.

 What is fermentation?

-No, Crook & Marker drinks do not contain the flavor enhancer MSG (monosodium glutamate).
+No, our cocktails do not contain the flavor enhancer MSG (monosodium glutamate).

 What is citric acid?